Ensure Himachal's law and order does not collapse 'like in Punjab', Anurag Thakur tells CM | Politics

 Speaking to reporters on the sidelines of an event, Thakur called the Manikaran clash ''shocking'' and said Sukhu is shouldering a new responsibility and ''should tread carefully''.
 Four people were injured in a clash between pilgrims from neighbouring Punjab and local residents during a fair in Manikaran town, officials said on Monday.

-Thakur said Sukhu needs to pay attention so that the state's law and order situation does not break down like it has in Punjab.
+Thakur claimed that law and order has broken in neighbouring Punjab and said Sukhu needs to pay attention so that this does not happen in Himachal Pradesh.

 The BJP leader also accused the state's Congress-led government of taking many unpopular and anti-people decisions.
 The government has shut institutions set up by the previous BJP regime, Thakur said, and called these actions unethical and uncalled for.